jackpink/pink.ai/content/blog/refactor-useeffect-call- create-custom-hook/index.md

 ---
-title: Refactor useEffect Call`:` Create Custom Hook
+title: "Refactor useEffect Call: Create Custom Hook"
 date: "2022-01-15T15:00:00.121Z"
 description: "Refactor our previous useEffect hook to be a custom hook that can be moved from our compoenent and also reused for other API endpoints"
 ---

-Currently we have a seperate function for making our API call with axious and some error handling, shown below.
+Currently we have a seperate function for making our API call with Axios and some error handling, shown below.

 ```js
 export const getAlbums = async () => {